BrendelGroup/BWASP/INSTALL.md

 ## Requirements

-  * BWASP should run on any platform that supports [Singularity](https://www.sylabs.io/docs/) (Linux, MacOS, Windows), although we have only tested on Linux.
+  * BWASP should run on any platform that supports [Singularity](https://apptainer.org/) (Linux, MacOS), although we have only tested on Linux.

   * BWASP can execute on a single processor machine, but realistically you would want to have 10-20 cores available.